 When cutting into the berry, create a cone shape tapering into the strawberry.
 This removes the stem and the tough bits just below it without sacrificing too much fruit.
 When done, the stem should pop right off/out.Continue to 4 of 5 below.

 04 of 05

-Served hulled strawberries as they are, with cream or balsamic vinegar or powdered sugar.
-Try a real treat by dipping them in sour cream or crème fraîche and then in brown sugar - yum!
+Serve hulled strawberries as they are, with cream or balsamic vinegar or powdered sugar.
+Try a real treat by dipping them in sour cream or crème fraîche and then in brown sugar.

 Hulled strawberries really shine, however, when used in baked goods and salads.
-You save a maximum of the delicious fruit, while getting rid of the inedible stem and the tough part directly below it.
-A few of my favorite ways to serve up strawberries include:
+You save a maximum of the delicious fruit while getting rid of the inedible stem and the tough part directly below it.
+A few ways to serve up strawberries include:

-- Fold mashed strawberries into sweetened whipped cream to make strawberry fool
+- Folding mashed strawberries into sweetened whipped cream to make strawberry fool

-- Combine hulled, sliced strawberries with chopped chiles, add salt and pepper to taste, a bit of lime juice, and you have a fresh strawberry salsa
+- Combining hulled strawberries with chopped chiles, add salt and pepper to taste, and a bit of lime juice for a fresh strawberry salsa

 - Bake Strawberry Ricotta Muffins